 Project type: New building

-Venue type: Arts centre, Multifunctional hall, Opera house, Concert hall
+Venue type: Arts center, Multifunctional hall, Opera house, Concert hall

 Area: 115.000 m²Photographs: Virgile Simon Bertrand, Seven 7 Panda